scala/docs.scala-lang/_overviews/scala3-contribution/start-intro.md

 - The following dependencies can be installed with [Coursier] CLI by running `cs setup`, (see [Single command Scala setup][cs-setup-blog]) including:
   - A Java Virtual Machine (JDK 8 or higher), required for running the build tool.
-Verify that JVM is installed by running the following command in a terminal: `java -version`.
+Verify that the JVM is installed by running the following command in a terminal: `java -version`.
   - [sbt], the build tool required to build the Scala 3 compiler and libraries.